 The Lighthouse sees Willem Dafoe and Robert Pattinson play two New England lighthouse keepers who slowly descend into madness in this unsettling pic from Robert Eggers (The Witch).
-Playing in limited release from February 20, Aaron Yap labels the film “an unmistakably singular experience that offers little by way of cosy viewing”.
+Currently streaming on Netflix, Aaron Yap labels the film an unmistakably singular experience that offers little by way of cosy viewing.

 One-upping the punishing puritanical horrors of his breakthrough debut feature The Witch, Robert Eggers plunges us into another remote, blood-curdling patch of period New England for the hypnotically perplexing The Lighthouse.